George Formby: Final months: a new romance, death and family dispute

 Two hours before the premiere of Aladdin—on Christmas Eve 1960—Formby received a phone call from Beryl's doctor, saying that she was in a coma and was not expected to survive the night; Formby went through with the performance, and was told early the next morning that Beryl had died.
 Her cremation took place on 27 December, and an hour after the service Formby returned to Bristol to appear in that day's matinee performance of Aladdin.
 He continued in the show until 14 January when a cold forced him to rest, on doctors' advice.
 He returned to Lytham St Annes and communicated with Pat Howson; she contacted his doctor and Formby was instructed to go to hospital, where he remained for the next two weeks.

 On Valentine's Day 1961, seven weeks after Beryl's death, Formby and Howson announced their engagement.
-Eight days later he suffered a heart attack which was so severe that he was given the last rites of the Catholic Church on his arrival at hospital.
+Eight days later he suffered a heart attack which was so severe that he was given the last rites of the Catholic Church on his arrival at hospital in Preston.
 He was revived and, from his hospital bed, he and Howson planned their wedding, which was due to take place in May.
 He was still there when, on 6 March, he had a further heart attack and died at the age of 56.
 The obituarist for The Times wrote that "he was the amateur of the old smoking concert platform turned into a music-hall professional of genius", while Donald Zec, writing in the Daily Mirror, called him "as great an entertainer as any of the giants of the music-hall".
 The Guardian considered that "with his ukulele, his songs, and his grinning patter, the sum was greater than any of those parts: a Lancashire character", while in the eyes of the public, Formby's "passing was genuinely and widely mourned".